Easy Project Management in Microsoft Excel

 You can access these articles and resources right now:

-If you’re interested in receiving updates about future articles from Launch Excel, take this chance to sign up for my RSS feed.
-You can also follow me on Twitter by clicking here.
-And it would be great if you could share this article with your colleagues and friends using the share buttons just after the image credits.
+If you’re interested in receiving updates about future articles from Launch Excel, you can follow me on Twitter by clicking here.

 Let me know what you think – whether it’s agreement or disagreement, or even if you want to comment on the feasibility of my 12 month Death Star construction timeline!
 Use the comments section below to share your thoughts and feelings.